On the structure of finitely generated modules and the unmixed degrees

-The proof is complete. \end{proof} \begin{corollary} Suppose $(R, \frak m)$ is a homomorphic image of a Gorenstein local ring and $\dim M = 2$.
+holds.
+The proof is complete. \end{proof} \begin{corollary} Suppose $(R, \frak m)$ is the homomorphic image of a Gorenstein local ring and $\dim M = 2$.
 Then $\mathrm{udeg}(I,M) = \mathrm{hdeg}(I,M) $. \end{corollary} \begin{proof} Without loss of generality we may assume that $(R, \frak m)$ is a Gorenstein local ring of dimension two.
-If $U_M(0) = H^0_{\frak m}(M)$ we have $M$ is generalized Cohen-Macaulay, the claim follows from Proposition \ref{M3.3.10} and Remark \ref{C3.3.5} (iii).
+If $U_M(0) = H^0_{\frak m}(M)$ we have that $M$ is generalized Cohen-Macaulay, and the claim follows from Proposition \ref{M3.3.10} and Remark \ref{C3.3.5} (iii).
 Suppose $\dim U_M(0) = 1$, by Proposition \ref{M3.3.11} and Remark \ref{C3.3.5} (iv) we need only to show that